Euphredes/Euphredes/README.txt

 maximal self-reliance, we will force collusion to pool resources into one
 Grand Bank.
 Better than the Federal
 Reserve.
-You see, reader, space is more valuable than money.
+You see, Mr. Cole, space is more valuable than money.
 A product that fails to sell takes up space for products that do sell.
 Poor inventory mangement